Daphne Rubin-Vega

-Rubin-Vega also appeared as Bombshell publicist Agnes in the second season of the TV series Smash (2012) and as Luisa Lopez in the TV series Katy Keene (2020).
+Rubin-Vega also appeared as publicist Agnes in the second season of the TV series Smash (2012), and as Luisa Lopez in the TV series Katy Keene (2020).
 In 2021, Rubin-Vega starred as salon owner Daniela in the film adaptation of Lin-Manuel Miranda's In the Heights.
-In 2024, she voiced Carmilla Carmine in the adult animated musical animated series Hazbin Hotel.
+Starting in 2024, she has voiced Carmilla Carmine in the adult animated musical animated series Hazbin Hotel.